 - Determined hurting or stiffness anywhere along your spine, from the bottom of the neck to the tail bone.

-- Sharp, focused pain in the neck, upper back, or lower back, particularly after lifting heavy boxes or managing other exhausting movements; (pain in the upper back can be a sign of a heart problem or other dangerous conditions.)
+- Sharp, focused pain in the neck, upper back, or lower back, particularly after lifting heavy boxes or managing other exhausting movement; (pain in the upper back can be a sign of a heart problem or other dangerous conditions.)

 - Temporary pain in the middle or lower back, especially after sitting or standing for continuous periods.